ianallannz/vote/blog/its-all-over.md

 #### It's a tough message to sell

-It's not cool being out there saying our system is making most families poorer and our governments poorer too (*here he goes again!*).
+It's not cool being out there saying our system is making most families intergenerationally poorer and our governments poorer too (*here he goes again!*).
 Especially when personally you might be one of the lucky ones doing just fine.

 Unfortunately the fundamentals aren't changing and I really don't want to bang the same drum in three years time.

 **I have hope though.**

-If we accept that the broader system is making things worse &mdash; **if we fall in love with the problem** &mdash; then we can just get on with solving things for ourselves out here.
+If we accept that the broader system is making things worse for our rangatahi &mdash; **if we fall in love with the problem** &mdash; then we can just get on with solving things for ourselves out here.

 >Now is the time to build our own resiliency, build our own self-sufficiency, get our primary industries up the value chain, protect our environment, and support and invest in each other.